-- A. All dredging shall conform to the requirements of applicable codes, ordinances and requirements of local, state, and federal agencies for dredging, including, but not limited to, those requirements contained in the Port's dredging permits from state and federal agencies. - B. Contractor shall secure and pay for all permits and licenses required for operating all equipment used in the Work.

-- C. State and local code requirements shall control the disposal of debris, which shall be at a licensed and approved off-site location. - If utilities are affected, notify affected utility companies before starting work and comply with their requirements. - E. Fines imposed by any Regulatory Agency caused by the Contractor and due to violations on the part of the Contractor in the execution of the dredging work shall be paid by the Contractor. - F. The Contractor shall be prepared for and allow for USACE, BCDC, RWQCB, US EPA, California Department of Fish and Game (CDFG), and/or other regulatory agencies inspection at any time during dredging operations. - G. Contractor is advised that herring-spawning season commences on December 1 of every year and lasts until March 1 of the following year.
+- A. All dredging shall conform to the requirements of applicable codes, ordinances and requirements of local, state, and federal agencies for dredging, including, but not limited to, those requirements contained in the Port's dredging permits from state and federal agencies. - B. Contractor shall secure and pay for all permits and licenses required for operating all equipment used in the Work. - C. State and local code requirements shall control the disposal of debris, which shall be at a licensed and approved off-site location. - D. If utilities are affected, notify affected utility companies before starting work and comply with their requirements. - E. Fines imposed by any Regulatory Agency caused by the Contractor and due to violations on the part of the Contractor in the execution of the dredging work shall be paid by the Contractor. - F. The Contractor shall be prepared for and allow for USACE, BCDC, RWQCB, US EPA, California Department of Fish and Game (CDFG), and/or other regulatory agencies inspection at any time during dredging operations.

+Contractor is advised that herring-spawning season commences on December 1 of every year and lasts until at least March 1 of the following year.
 Contractor is responsible for researching and complying with the current CDFG recommendations and all permit restrictions and requirements associated with dredging during spawning season.
-Typically, the CDFG does not allow dredging at the Port of San Francisco during herring season.
-Therefore Contractor shall assume that no dredging will be permitted from December 1 until March 1 of each year. - H. Contractor is advised that beginning December 1 and extending through May 31 of every year additional restrictions for migrating fish and wildlife will be in place.
-Contractor is responsible for researching and complying with the resource agencies' (e.g., California Department of Fish and Game, U.S. Fish and Wildlife Service, and NOAA Fisheries (formerly National Marine Fisheries Service) current recommendations, and all permit restrictions and requirements associated with dredging during this season if dredging is allowed by the resource agencies.
-Exhibit I indicates graphically times and areas where additional restrictions may apply.
+The CDFG does not allow dredging at the Port of San Francisco during herring season unless the Port obtains a herring waiver from CDFG.

+G. Contractor is advised that beginning December 1 and extending through May 31 of every year additional restrictions for migrating fish and wildlife will be in place.
+Contractor is responsible for researching and complying with the resource agencies' (e.g., CDFG, U.S. Fish and Wildlife Service, and NOAA Fisheries (formerly National Marine Fisheries Service) current recommendations, and all permit restrictions and requirements associated with dredging during this season if dredging is allowed by the resource agencies.
+Exhibit G indicates graphically times and areas where additional restrictions may apply.
 The Contractor shall note that the resource agencies often change applicable restrictions and that the Contractor shall be responsible for knowing and understanding the restrictions that apply at the time of each dredging event.